 Don’t Forget to Include a POA Translation Clause

 One thing that is important to consider ahead of time is how your Power of Attorney will be translated.
-We at All Language Alliance, Inc., often get requests to translate Power of Attorney documents into Portuguese, Spanish, Russian, Chinese, Korean, French, Polish, German, and many other languages.
+We at All Language Alliance, Inc. as legal translators for attorneys and lawyers, often get requests to translate Power of Attorney documents into Portuguese, Spanish, Russian, Chinese, Korean, French, Polish, German, and many other languages.
 Yet, it can be problematic if the actual Power of Attorney does not specify how the document should be properly translated.